blck-iot/SNIxKWT/README.md

 _A) GPS B) WiFi C) BLE_

-Lokalization via GPS should not require further explanation.
+Localization via GPS should not require further explanation.
 Here we use it while the Cow is moving.
-The tracker can listen SSID's of WiFi networks or UUID's of buethooth beacons.
-If the location of beacon or Wifi Hotspots is know, one can calculate the trackers location.
+The tracker can listen SSIDs of WiFi networks or UUIDs of Bluetooth beacons.
+If the location of the beacon or WiFi Hotspots is known, one can calculate the tracker's location.
 (See also: [BLE - Location Fix](#ble-location-fix))

 Changing its state from III) to IV) the tracker is "checking for lion presence" three times in an 1000 sec interval.

 ## LW001 Configuration (Step 1)